kleder/timetracker/README.md

 ### First run

-Once you run T-REC add Youtrack account by entering your Youtrack URL and personal token.
+Once you run T-REC add YouTrack account by entering your YouTrack URL and personal token.
 Then select boards you'd like to work with.
 Finally you may start recording the work you do with your tasks

 ### Remarks